JoshuaAndrews-1882/project-1/README.md

 - __Home Image__

   - This image is to give the user a visual feeling and help keep them interested in seeing alligators.

+- __Footer__

+  - A basic footer with images linking to various social networks, this is consistent across all three pages.